ashish-yadav11/dwmblocks/README.md

 Blocks are added and removed by editing the blocks.h file.
 Read it for more info.

-# Colored output and clickability
+# Colored output and Clickability

 The patches folder contains a patch for dwm which is required for dwmblocks to function properly.
 It adds support for colored text, clickability and cursor